 The lab equipment required for this project is readily available within the ECE labs.
 Any other tools required to fully deliver this project can be found within the Engineering School.
 Assorted power tools and hand tools might be required but can easily be found in the labs at the University.

-If a 3D Printing route is decided, then CAD tools may be used for the enclosure design.
-Otherwise, LabView will be used as well as a sound editor or Digital Audio Workstation will be used to select and edit the sound files prior to loading onto the myRIO.
+If a 3D printing route is decided, then CAD tools may be used for the enclosure design.
+Otherwise, National Instruments LabVIEW will be used as well as a sound editor or Digital Audio Workstation will be used to select and edit the sound files prior to loading onto the myRIO.

 External Considerations